 - 5. Vocational rehabilitation services or training shall not extend for a period of more than fifty-two (52) weeks.
 A request for vocational rehabilitation services or training shall be filed with the Commission by an interested party not later than sixty (60) days from the date of receiving permanent disability that prevents the injured employee from returning to his or her pre-injury or equivalent position. - 6.
 If rehabilitation requires residence at or near the facility or institution which is away from the employee's customary residence, reasonable cost of the employee's board, lodging, travel, tuition, books and necessary equipment in training shall be paid for by the insurer in addition to weekly compensation benefits to which the employee is otherwise entitled under the Administrative Workers' Compensation Act. - 7.
-During the period when an employee is actively and in good faith being evaluated or participating in a retraining or job placement program for purposes of evaluating permanent total disability status, the employee shall be entitled to receive benefits at the same rate as the employee's temporary total disability benefits for an additional fifty-two (52) weeks.
-All tuition related to vocational rehabilitation services shall be paid by the employer or the employer's insurer on a periodic basis directly to the facility providing the vocational rehabilitation services or training to the employee.
+During the period when an employee is actively and in good faith being evaluated or participating in a retraining or job placement program for purposes of evaluating permanent total disability status, the employee shall be entitled to receive benefits at the same rate as the employee's temporary total

-F. Disfigurement.
+- disability benefits for an additional fifty-two (52) weeks.
+All tuition related to vocational rehabilitation services shall be paid by the employer or the employer's insurer on a periodic basis directly to the facility providing the vocational rehabilitation services or training to the employee. - F. Disfigurement.

 - 1. If an injured employee incurs serious and permanent disfigurement to any part of the body, the Commission may award compensation to the injured employee in an amount not to exceed Fifty Thousand Dollars (\$50,000.00). - 2.
 No award for disfigurement shall be entered until twelve (12) months after the injury unless the treating physician deems the wound or incision to be fully healed. - 3.
 An injured employee shall not be entitled to compensation under this subsection if he or she receives an award for permanent partial disability to the same part of the body. - G. Benefits for a single-event injury shall be determined by the law in effect at the time of injury.
 Benefits for a cumulative trauma injury or occupational disease or illness shall be determined by the law in effect at the time the employee knew or reasonably should have known that the injury, occupational disease or illness was related to work activity.
-Benefits for death shall be determined by the law in effect at the time of death. - SECTION 7.
-AMENDATORY 85A O.S.
-2021, Section 46, is amended to read as follows: - Section 46.
-A. An injured employee who is entitled to receive permanent partial disability compensation under Section 45 of this title shall receive compensation for each part of the body in
+Benefits for death shall be determined by the law in effect at the time of death.

-- 1 accordance with the number of weeks for the scheduled loss set forth 2 below. - 1.
-Arm amputated at the elbow, or between the elbow and shoulder, two hundred seventy-five (275) weeks; - 5 2.
-Arm amputated between the elbow and wrist, two hundred 6 twenty (220) weeks; - 7 3.
-Leg amputated at the knee, or between the knee and the hip, 8 two hundred seventy-five (275) weeks; - 4.
-Leg amputated between the knee and the ankle, two hundred twenty (220) weeks; - 5.
-Hand amputated, two hundred twenty (220) weeks; - 6.
-Thumb amputated, sixty-six (66) weeks; - 7.
-First finger amputated, thirty-nine (39) weeks; - 8.
-Second finger amputated, thirty-three (33) weeks; - 9.
-Third finger amputated, twenty-two (22) weeks; - 16 10.
-Fourth finger amputated, seventeen (17) weeks; - 17 11.
-Foot amputated, two hundred twenty (220) weeks; - 18 | 12.
-Great toe amputated, thirty-three (33) weeks; - 19 13.
-Toe other than great toe amputated, eleven (11) weeks; - 20 14.
-Eye enucleated, in which there was useful vision, two 21 hundred seventy-five (275) weeks; - 22 | 15.
-Loss of hearing of one ear, one hundred ten (110) weeks; - 16.
-Loss of hearing of both ears, three hundred thirty (330) weeks; and
+'''

+85A O.S.
+2021, Section 46, is

+1

+SECTION 7.

+AMENDATORY

+2

+amended to read as follows:

+Section 46.
+A. An injured employee who is entitled to receive

+3

+permanent partial disability compensation under Section 45 of this

+4

+5

+title shall receive compensation for each part of the body in

+6

+accordance with the number of weeks for the scheduled loss set forth

+below.

+7

+1. Arm amputated at the elbow, or between the elbow and

+8

+9

+shoulder, two hundred seventy-five (275) weeks;

+10

+2. Arm amputated between the elbow and wrist, two hundred

+11

+twenty (220) weeks;

+12

+3. Leg amputated at the knee, or between the knee and the hip,

+1.3

+two hundred seventy-five (275) weeks;

+14

+Leg amputated between the knee and the ankle, two hundred

+4.

+15

+twenty (220) weeks;

+16

+5.

+Hand amputated, two hundred twenty (220) weeks;

+17

+6.

+Thumb amputated, sixty-six (66) weeks;

+18

+7.

+First finger amputated, thirty-nine (39) weeks;

+19

+8.

+Second finger amputated, thirty-three (33) weeks;

+20

+9.

+Third finger amputated, twenty-two (22) weeks;

+21

+Fourth finger amputated, seventeen (17) weeks;

+10.

+22

+Foot amputated, two hundred twenty (220) weeks;

+11.

+'''